utdata/rwd-mastery-assignments/billboard-hits/rubric-detailed-wb.md

 ## Why Workbench

 Workbench fits into the category of data journalism tools that I consider "transparent and repeatable".
-Workbench is more in line with data science languages like R and Python and has several advantages over Excel:
+Workbench is more in line with data science languages like R and Python and has several advantages over Excel or Sheets:

 - Each step in the data workflow process is recorded.
 - You can document what you are thinking for each step for your future self or others interested in your work.
 - You can insert and correct steps anywhere in the process without starting over.
 - You can collaborate with colleagues.
-You can share your work or readers.
+You can share your work with readers.
 - While Workbench can't do everything, it is built upon Python's [pandas](https://pandas.pydata.org/pandas-docs/stable/) data science library so you can use Python code for advanced functions not available in the interface.
 - It is (currently) free, web-based and easy to learn.
 It is a _young_ tool under active development and the owners are trying to turn it into a business, but they have committed to keeping the current toolset free for journalists.
 It was born out of a project at the Columbia School of Journalism.